amitsuthar69/LEARN-REACT/Intermediate/06-useStates-2.md

 ## Changing States

-### If you ever need the old-value of state to help you determine the new-value of state, you should pass a callback function to your state setter function instead of using state directly.
+If you ever need the old-value of state to help you determine the new-value of state, you should **pass a callback function** to your state setter function instead of using state directly.

-### This callback function will receive the old-value of state as its parameter, which you can then use to determine your new-value of state.

 ```js
 function Handler() {
   setCount(callBackFn());
 }
 ```

+This callback function will receive the old-value of state as its parameter, which you can then use to determine your new-value of state.

+---

 ```js
 // example of an eventHandler function which changes the state of count.